botder/mtasa-discord-bot/README.md

 The discord resource requires the socket module on your MTA:SA server.
 You can find the installation guide and the binaries on the [MTA wiki](https://wiki.multitheftauto.com/wiki/Modules/Sockets).

-The resources themselves require no special setup, you only have to edit the config.xml to fit your setup.
+The resources themselves require no special setup, you only have to edit the `discord/config.xml` to fit your setup.
-The resource **discord** is responsible for message transfer between your MTA server and the Discord relay.
+The resource **discord** is responsible for message transfer between your MTA:SA server and the Discord relay.
-On the other hand, **discord-events** is listening for events on the MTA server to send these to the relay through the **discord** resource.
+On the other hand, **discord-events** is listening for events on the MTA:SA server to send these to the relay through the **discord** resource.

 > mta/discord/config.xml